deepanshs/csdmpy/docs/examples/2D{1}-datasets/nmr.rst

     }

 respectively.
-The first dimension is uniformly spaced, as indicated by the `linear` subtype, while the second dimension is non-linear and monotonic sampled.
+The first dimension is uniformly spaced, as indicated by the `linear` subtype, while the second dimension is non-linear and monotonically sampled.
 The coordinates along the respective dimensions are

 .. doctest::